-Try pursed-lip breathing: Breathe in through your nose and then breathe out slowly through pursed lips as if blowing out a candle.
+Try pursed-lip breathing: Breathe in through your nose and then breathe out slowly through pursed lips as if blowing out a candle, advises the American Lung Association.
 Your exhale should be two to three times longer than the inhale.

 Or try belly breathing.
 Lying down, place a hand on your chest, and the other below your rib cage.
 Pay attention to your belly as you breathe in through your nose.
 Tighten your stomach muscles and let them sink inward as you breathe out through pursed lips.
 This trains your diaphragm (a sheet of muscle between the chest and abdomen) to assume some of the work of breathing.

 Airborne pollutants affect people in different ways, but they are almost always bad for your lungs.
 Tiny foreign particles (think automobile exhaust and other pollutants) can get lodged in your respiratory system and trigger an inflammatory response, while inhaling toxins can destroy lung tissue.